 Upon first hatching and moulting, a cockroach nymph has a reddish-brown tint that is very similar to a bed bug.
 However, cockroach nymphs appear longer and more cylindrical in shape compared to the shape of a bed bug.
 Bed bugs are short, oval-shaped bugs.
 They look more like apple seeds than cylinders.

 Bat bugs resemble bed bugs the most.
 In fact, you might not know the difference between the two if you were to spot them.
 Bat bugs primarily hang out in attics where they can feed on bats for blood.
 However, if there are no bats around, bat bugs have no problem feeding on the blood of you and your pets.
 That is, of course, another reason they are commonly mistaken for a bed bug.

 To properly identify a bat bug, you will need the help of an entomologist or a pest control professional.
 They will identify the bug using a microscope to look for fringe hairs located below the head of the bat bug.
 The fringe hairs are longer than that of a bed bug, which is how professionals can tell the difference between the two.

 Other Bugs Mistaken for Bed Bugs

 If you spot any bugs that look like a bed but, contact a professional for assistance.
 They can properly identify the bug you are dealing with.
+For example fleas are often mistaken for bed bugs if you share your bed with pets.
+Learn about fleas in bed signs here.
 Once identified, a professional can provide proper treatment and extermination methods to make sure your home is free of any annoying pests.